 Finally, once there is a problem detected, Shine will despatch a repair kit to you.
 However, it is, at best, suitable for minor repair or replacement.
 It will be helpful if the parts provided are compatible with your toilet.
 Otherwise, getting genuine or compatible parts on your own is still not an option.

-Maintaining Shine is a Breeze
+Maintaining A Clean Toilet is a Breeze with Shine

 It takes less than 3 minutes once a month to keep Shine working 24/7.
 That's all the maintenance you need for normal use.
 And the battery will keep Shine running for a whole 6 months period on a single charge.